darvelo/levenshtein-toolbox/README.md

 $ bower install levenshtein-toolbox --save
 ```

 Use your favorite flavor in the `dist/` directory.
+Under AMD it uses the module name: `levenshtein-toolbox`.
+As a global, use: `LevenshteinToolbox`.

 **Using npm:**